-She follows an environmentally friendly lifestyle and advocates for recycling and composting/ repurposing initiatives, and believes everyone should be familiar with where their food comes from.
+She strives for a pro-environmental lifestyle as an "ecoholic" and advocates for recycling, repurposing and composting.
+Jenna believes everyone should know and value where their food comes from.

 Retiring in Revelstoke in the spring of 2013 following a 30+ years carrier in hi-tech, Uri now spends his time on a variety of outdoor activities and volunteering in his spare time.
 He sees Local Food Initiative as an important re-connection with past food quality and supply practices.
 Along with the environment we live in, “we are what we eat” so eating fresh, local food contributes to our well-being.

 Hailey Ross - Ex-officio Director

 Hailey’s educational background includes a Masters Degree in Environmental Studies from Dalhousie University in 2009, and an honours degree in social anthropology.
 Hailey’s academic and work experience have focused mainly on human relationships with the natural environment, stemming from her interest in the integration of natural and social sciences to solve challenges in environmental management.
 Much of Hailey’s work has been community-based and has included the development of many of LFI's mainstay programs such as the Garden Guru Series, the Midsummer Night's Green, the Garden and Art Tour, etc. Currently, Hailey works as the executive director for the Columbia Mountains Institute.When not working, if Hailey is not in the garden (or kitchen), it is likely that you’ll find her soaking up the beauty of our mountain environment and the diversity of recreational opportunities it offers.